-The Skyrim mod scene is also as popular as ever, giving a bit more life to the game after you’ve played through once or twice.
+The Skyrim mod scene is also as popular as ever, giving a bit more life to the game after you’ve played through it once or twice.
 Due to its age, you can generally find it heavily discounted on Steam or any other platform.

-Best PC multiplayer games
+The best PC multiplayer games

-Obviously it isn’t the only game in the genre, and other titles like Apex Legends, PUBG, or Call of Duty: Warzone might be better picks for you.
-Fortunately nearly all of them are free, so you can try them out without spending a dime!
+Obviously, it isn’t the only game in the genre, and other titles like Apex Legends, PUBG, or Call of Duty: Warzone might be better picks for you.
+Fortunately, nearly all of them are free, so you can try them out without spending a dime!

-Competitive shooters are a dime a dozen on PC these days, but if we had to pick one it’d be Counter-Strike: Global Offensive.
+Competitive shooters are a dime a dozen on PC these days, but if we had to pick one, it’d be Counter-Strike: Global Offensive.
 The fourth entry in the Counter-Strike franchise first came out in 2012, but it still boasts a very active community of competitive players.

 Other great options include hero shooters like Overwatch and hybrid titles like Valorant.
-Both of these also have (or are developing) vibrant competitive scenes and full esports leagues.
+Both of these also have (or are developing) vibrant, competitive scenes and full esports leagues.